 Cultivation: Rue Anemone is best planted under deciduous trees.
 It prefers dappled sunlight during the spring, but tolerates considerable shade later in the year.
 Moisture levels should be mesic to slightly dry, and the soil should contain loose loam and rotting organic material.
 Most growth and develop occurs during the spring; it is not aggressive.

-Range & Habitat: Rue Anemone is occasional throughout Illinois (see Distribution Map).
+Range & Habitat: Rue Anemone is occasional throughout Illinois (see Distribution Map), where it is native.
 Habitats include mesic to dry deciduous woodlands, wooded slopes, and thinly wooded bluffs.
-This native wildflower is usually found in above-average to high quality woodlands where the original ground flora is largely intact.
+This wildflower is usually found in above-average to high quality woodlands where the original ground flora is largely intact.

 Faunal Associations: The flowers offer only pollen as a reward to insect visitors.
-Typical floral visitors include various bees, Syrphid flies, and bee flies; the bees usually collect pollen, while the flies feed on pollen.
+Typical floral visitors include various bees, Syrphid flies, and bee flies (Bombyliidae); the bees usually collect pollen, while the flies feed on pollen.
 Some of these insects explore the showy flowers for nectar in vain.
-Honeybees, Little Carpenter bees (Ceratina spp.), Cuckoo bees (Nomada spp.), Mason bees (Osmia spp.), Halictid bees, and Andrenid bees have been observed as visitors to the flowers.
+Honeybees, little carpenter bees (Ceratina spp.), cuckoo bees (Nomada spp.), mason bees (Osmia spp.), Halictid bees, and Andrenid bees have been observed as visitors to the flowers.
 Because the foliage is toxic and relatively inconspicuous, it is usually ignored by mammalian herbivores.

-Photographic Location: Near the top of a wooded slope in Vermillion County, Illinois.
+Photographic Location: Near the top of a wooded slope in Vermilion County, Illinois.

-Comments: Rue Anemone is one of many showy wildflowers that develop in deciduous woodlands during the spring.
+Comments: Rue Anemone (Anemonella thalictroides) is one of many showy wildflowers that develop in deciduous woodlands during the spring.
 Both the flowers and foliage are quite attractive.
 Because the flowers move around easily in the wind, it is sometimes called 'Windflower.'
-Another scientific name of this species is Anemonella thalictroides.
+Another scientific name of this species is Thalictrum thalictroides.
 Rue Anemone resembles Enemion biternatum (False Rue Anemone), but its flowers have more petaloid sepals (typically 6-9), while the flowers of False Rue Anemone have only 5 petaloid sepals.
 Furthermore, its leaves and flowers are arranged in whorls to a greater extent than those of False Rue Anemone.
-Other Thalictrum spp. in Illinois are much larger plants with wind-pollinated flowers.
-While the leaflets of these species are similar to those of Rue Anemone, their flowers are quite distinct.
+While Rue Anemone is sometimes assigned to the Thalictrum genus, other Thalictrum spp. in Illinois are much larger plants with wind-pollinated dioecious flowers.
+The leaflets of these species are similar to those of Rue Anemone, however their flowers are quite distinct.